 Unique travel destinations and interesting countries to explore

 I am all about random facts and trivia, especially when it’s travel-related.
 So, I couldn’t resist putting this post together when I realized that all these countries have something interesting to make them unique travel destinations.
 This means things unique to them and not shared by many other countries.
 Let’s see what you think.

 If you’re not familiar with Andorra, you’re not alone.
 Located in the Pyrenees Mountains between France and Spain, this tiny nation has no issues attracting tourists.
 Here, tourism accounts for 80% of the country’s GDP, and it is a popular destination for outdoor enthusiasts.
 Whether you’re into hiking or hitting the slopes, you’ll find plenty to enjoy here.

 It is believed that Charlemagne created Andorra after defeating the Moors.
 It was then ruled by the count of Urgell until 988 before transitioning under the rule of the Roman Catholic Diocese of Urgell.
 The principality was officially formed in 1278 and was ruled jointly by the Spanish Bishop of Urgell and the head of France until 1993.

-Andorra’s first constitution passed in 1993, establishing it as an independent state.
+Andorra’s first constitution was passed in 1993, establishing it as an independent state.
 The country is part of the United Nations and enjoys a special relationship with the EU, although not a member state.
 The co-princes remain as the honorary heads of state, and there is a prime minister that runs the country today.

-Andorra is also known for its duty-free status, culinary scene and as a banking haven.
+Andorra is also known for its duty-free status, culinary scene and banking haven.
 As there are no airports, you can enter the country via two entry points – a road from France and another one from Spain.
 Pretty quirky as far as unique travel destinations go.

 You might wonder why Australia makes the list of unique travel destinations.
 Besides its stunning landscapes, unique wildlife, and natural attractions, a few things make this one of the many fascinating countries to explore.